fermyon/developer/content/cloud/index.md

 ---

-> This is the open beta of the Fermyon Cloud.
-For more information about limitations and support, please see the [FAQ](/cloud/faq).

 - [Documentation](#documentation)
 - [Getting Support](#getting-support)
 - [Open Beta](#open-beta)

 [The Fermyon Cloud](https://cloud.fermyon.com) is a cloud application platform for WebAssembly microservices.
 It enables you to run [Spin applications](/spin), at scale, in the cloud, without any infrastructure setup.